RhyG/arena-game/README.md

 * Implement armoury feature
 * Implement gems

+### Known issues and flaws

+* All enemies accessible, just not displayed
+* When choosing enemy only a single letter required

 ### Future of The Arena

 Were we to continue develop the app there are a number of features we would love to implement, as well as a few things we would change.